 Secret Spot: One of the best surfing beaches in Puerto Rico, Secret Spot is also one of the lesser known stretches of sand.

-Check this table to learn more.
+Check out the following table to learn more.

 |9.1 mi.
 West-Northwest of Central Quebradillas||West-Northwest|